J.D. Davis Preview, Player Props: Giants vs. Phillies

 Phillies Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Phillies pitching staff ranks 12th in the league.
+- The Phillies pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Phillies' 4.00 team ERA ranks 10th across all league pitching staffs.
+- The Phillies' 3.98 team ERA ranks ninth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.